1j01/jspaint/README.md

 * Load and save [many different palette formats](#color-palette-formats) with **Colors > Get Colors** and **Colors > Save Colors**.
   (I made a library for this: <img src="images/anypalette-logo-128x128.png" height="16"> [AnyPalette.js](https://github.com/1j01/anypalette.js).)
 * You can also drag and drop palette files (of any format) into the app to load.
 (Dragging and dropping image files also works, to load images.)
-* Touch support: use two fingers to pan the view.
 * Click/tap the selected colors area to swap the foreground and background colors
+* Resize handles are easier to grab than in Windows 10's Paint.
+* Omits some Thumbnail view bugs, like the selection showing in the wrong place.

 ![JS Paint drawing of JS Paint on a phone](images/meta/mobipaint.png)